ablotekar/oneD-fluid-simulation-code-fortran/README.md

 * **two_component_full_fluid**
     - This code can be used to study the electrostatic solitary wave (ESW) in two component full fluid plasma system.

-The more details about the code can be found the **"README.md"** file of each code.
+More details about the code can be found the **"README.md"** file of each code.